-Effective Monday, May 4, 2020 we will be reopening our office 5 days a week.
 If you have an upcoming appointment and you are suffering from a fever, cough, sore throat, or shortness of breath, please contact our office to reschedule your appointment.
-We will continue to offer telemedicine appointments to our patients as well as in person appointments.
-For all in-person visits we strongly encourage our patients to wear a face covering and to not bring additional visitors to appointments.
+We will continue to offer telemedicine appointments to our patients until the end of the Public Health Emergency (April 20, 2021) as well as in person appointments.
+For all in-person visits patients are required to wear a face covering and may bring 1 additional visitor to appointments.
 We also strongly encourage you to sign up for our patient portal (gsiohio.mygportal.com), as we will be able to address minor needs through the portal.

 Our objective is keeping our patients and employees safe.
 With that in mind, we continue to take several steps to ensure your safety here at GSI.